Skip to Content

 Now that you have finished spraying your orange peel texture, it’s cleanup time.

+Make sure to wash out your sprayer and hopper before the mud has had time to dry and wash off any mud knives you used.
 Now is also the time to clean up the floor.
 Hopefully you covered your floor with drop clothes or your floor is concrete so you can scrape it clean.

 Tips For Painting Orange Peel Texture Walls and Ceilings